 Jeff has been welding professionally for 15 years.
 He has produced parts for military and civilian turbojet and turbofan engines.
 Jeff also served as a member of the propulsion welding team at SpaceX.

-Shane has been a machine operator at Hyatt Die Cast and Engineering Co, and is a graduate of The Fab School.
+Shane was a machine operator at Hyatt Die Cast and Engineering Co, and is a graduate of The Fab School.
 Earlier, Shane was an Airman in the U.S. Air Force.

 Hridu most recently designed a six-degree of freedom simulation and on-board state machine as part of the GNC/Flight Software team for the PyCubed-1 proof-of-concept CubeSat mission.
 He previously published research on GNSS spoofing detection at the Stanford GPS Lab.